External validity

 Figure 1

 Although maybe I should be thinking about feedback effects also — if everyone uses my algorithms, does this change the environment in which my algorithm is operating?
-For e.g. traffic routing algorithms the answer is clearly yes.
+For example, traffic routing algorithms clearly do.

-One thing that the machine learning set up gives us which is an additional emphasis: external validity, the statistical framing, would ask you whether the model you have learnt is still useful on new data.
-The transfer learning set up invites use to consider if we can transfer some of the computational effort from learning on one data set to learning on new dataset, and if so, how much.
+One thing that the machine learning setup gives us is an additional emphasis: external validity, the statistical framing, would ask you whether the model you have learned is still useful on new data.
+The transfer learning setup invites us to consider if we can transfer some of the computational effort from learning on one data set to learning on a new dataset, and if so, how much.
 Maybe that is a useful insight?

 This connects also to semi-supervised learning and fairness, argues (Schölkopf et al. 2012; Schölkopf 2022).